What Is Customer Analysis - Tips & Implementation Guide

 Types of Customer Analysis

-You may use customer data in various ways to reveal key insights and make data-driven decisions.
+You can use customer data in various ways to reveal key insights and make data-driven decisions.

 i.
 Demographic Analysis